ch-stark/clusterpermissionblog/clusterpermission.md

 ## ClusterPermission and the Aggregated API Server: A Powerful Duo

-The rise of ClusterPermission is deeply connected to the aggregated API server in RHACM.
+The increased importance of ClusterPermission is deeply connected to the aggregated API server in RHACM.
 This aggregated API server acts as a central hub where all permissions from your managed clusters (including those defined by ClusterPermission) are collected and unified.
 This means:

 * **Smarter Search Results:** Imagine a user who only has access to `namespace-A` on `cluster1`.
 Thanks to ClusterPermission and the aggregated API, when they use the RHACM search, they will only see resources from `namespace-A` on `cluster1`, correctly filtered by their precise permissions.
 This is a big step up from just seeing everything on a cluster.
 * **Fine-Grained RBAC for Hosted Control Planes (HCP):** If you're using HCP to manage your OpenShift clusters, ClusterPermission is essential.
 It allows you to enforce granular RBAC within those hosted clusters, even when users are interacting through the RHACM hub.
 For example, you can restrict a user's access to specific namespaces on a child cluster even if they have broader permissions on the HCP host cluster.

 ## Conclusion

-The ClusterPermission resource is more than just an RBAC option; it's becoming a core part of how RHACM delivers truly comprehensive and secure multi-cluster management.
+The ClusterPermission resource is becoming a core part of how RHACM delivers truly comprehensive and secure multi-cluster management.
 With its new ability to reference existing roles and bind to multiple subjects, it offers incredible flexibility and efficiency for managing permissions at scale.
 As its use cases expand from application deployment to specialized workloads like Virtual Machines, ClusterPermission is set to become an indispensable tool for anyone operating a distributed Kubernetes environment with Red Hat Advanced Cluster Management.